-Chondromalacia in the knee usually causes pain, typically around the kneecap or deep in the kneecap.
+Chondromalacia is the knee usually causes pain, typically around the kneecap or deep in the kneecap.
 You can also have some grinding sensations or crepitus which are sounds and noises coming from around the knee with certain motions.
 Typically, pain and grinding sensations are worse with bending the knee, especially for prolonged periods of time, kneeling on the knee, walking downstairs, or running downhill.
 Standing after prolonged sitting or an immobility period where the knee is bent can cause some discomfort as well.
-Some people may experience swelling, others may experience locking or catching in the knee, feeling the knee wants to give out or a feeling of weakness.
+Some people may experience swelling, others may experience locking or catching in the knee, feeling the knee wants to give out, or a feeling of weakness.

 - Chondromalacia can be due to an injury such as a fracture or dislocation of the kneecap.

 - Risk factors for Chondromalacia of the knee can include being overweight, being a growing teenager, and specific biomechanical issues.

 - Common biomechanical causes would be a weakness in the core muscles such as the multifidus, transverse abdominals, and glute muscle weakness.
 This weakness in turn causes excess internal rotation of the femur leading to lateral movement of the patella, so when the knee bends, the patella and the femur are out of alignment causing the kneecap to not fit into its natural groove.
 With this, you can get grinding sensations of the cartilage behind the kneecap with the femoral bone, and it can lead to the symptoms described above.

 - Sometimes, the weakness in the core and the glutes can be due to an irritated nerve from low back such as a degenerative disc, radiculitis, sciatica, etc.

 · When the kneecap is not tracking well and moving outside its natural groove, especially with bending, this is called Patellofemoral Syndrome.